anshuman-singh-93/simple-node-env/README.md

 1. create a .env file in the current directory of the project.by default it read from the current directory. if you create in some other directory then pass the envpath in option

-2. require the simple-env as soon as you code runs
+2. require the simple-node-env as soon as you code runs

     ``` require('simple-node-env')```